ui0ppk/roblox-master/README.md

-!!!
-THERE IS RCE THAT IS NOT PATCHED, BEWARE !!!
 # Roblox

 This is a version of Roblox from 2016 with its source code fixed.
 The base used is from git.rip, from https://git.rip/exconfidential/roblox/roblox.